 - Repeat the previous step once, adding another layer of noodles, vegetables, sauce, and cheese.

-Want to add a protein?
-A shredded, cooked rotisserie chicken makes the perfect addition to this lasagna.
-Add two layers of shredded chicken over the veggie layers and then continue assembling as directed below.
+Yes, shredded rotisserie chicken makes the perfect addition to vegetable lasagna.
+Add two layers of shredded chicken over the veggie layers and continue with the assembly as directed below.

 📖 Recipe